d-smith/sfs3-embedded/README.md

 At that point the response back to the client can be completed.

-### S3 Side Car Pattern
+### S3 Side Car and API Facade Pattern

 This project uses s3 to store all state machine data to avoid data size limitations and to have more capabilities to secure the data via bucket encryption and access policies.
+To make the process input data available to the process, we write the process input data to an S3 object, which will be used by the state machine for the duration of its execution.
+The object key is the only data related to the process that is conveyed to each step of the state machine as it executes.

+To ensure the integrity of the process data, we want to grant write permission to the process data object to just the process itself.
+This means that that the client can't write the input data to the object prior to starting the execution as they would have the permissions needed to alter the data in the object at anytime.

+To ensure the integrity of the process data, we put a facade in front of the process, allowing callers to start executions, describe the execution state, and to read the data associated with the process.
+We allow callers to invoke the API, but do not grant them any permissions to directly access the S3 objects.

 ### Dealing with S3 Consistency